 The landings from 2010 through 2015 are plotted in Figure 4.1.1.1.
-Total annual landings increased in 2014 and then increased even more in 2015 triggering a season closure on June 30, 2015, as a result of meeting the commercial sector ACL of 1,157,001 lbs ww.
+Total annual landings increased in 2014 and then increased even more in 2015, triggering a season closure on June 30, 2015, as a result of meeting the commercial sector ACL of 1,157,001 lbs ww.

 Figure 4.1.1.1.
 Atlantic dolphin commercial landings (lbs ww) by month from 2010 through 2015.
 Atlantic dolphin commercial landings were obtained from the Southeast Fisheries Science Center.
-These landings include all commercial dolphin landings (both from HMS and from dolphin wahoo permit holders) from Maine to Florida.
+These landings include all commercial dolphin landings (this includes landings from those HMS permit holders who also have a dolphin permit) from Maine to Florida.

-Alternative 1 (no action) would not implement a commercial trip limit and the fishery would continue to operate until the commercial sector ACL was met.
-Currently, the ACL for the commercial sector of the dolphin fishery is 1,157,001 lbs ww.
-However, the Generic Accountability Measures (AM) and Dolphin Allocation Amendment (Generic AM Amendment), which includes Amendment 8 to the Dolphin Wahoo FMP (SAFMC 2015 modifies the sector allocations for dolphin from 7.54% commercial and 92.46% recreational to 10% commercial and 90% recreational.
+Alternative 1 (no action) would not implement a commercial trip limit and the commercial harvest of dolphin would continue until the commercial sector ACL was met.
+Currently, the commercial ACL for dolphin is 1,157,001 lbs ww.
+However, the Generic Accountability Measures (AM) and Dolphin Allocation Amendment (Generic AM Amendment), which includes Amendment 8 to the Dolphin Wahoo FMP (SAFMC 2015) modifies the sector allocations for dolphin from 7.54% commercial and 92.46% recreational to 10% commercial and 90% recreational.
 This allocation change will increase the commercial sector ACL from 1,157,001 lbs ww to 1,534,485 lbs ww.
 The Generic AM Amendment was approved by the Secretary of Commerce on October 14, 2015.
-The proposed rule was published on September 29, 2015 (80 FR 58448), and a final rule is expected to be published and effective by the 2016 fishing year.
-Because Generic AM Amendment (SAFMC 2015) has been approved by the Secretary of Commerce and the final rule is expected to publish before the 2016 fishing year, the analysis of the action alternatives is based on the revised commercial ACL of 1,534,485 lbs ww.
+The proposed rule was published on September 29, 2015 (80 FR 58448), and a final rule published on January 22, 2016, and is effective on February 22, 2016.
+Because the Generic AM Amendment (SAFMC 2015) was approved by the Secretary of Commerce and the final rule is effective for the 2016 fishing year, the analysis of the action alternatives is based on the revised commercial ACL of 1,534,485 lbs ww.

-Alternative 2 would establish a trip limit when 65% of the commercial sector ACL (revised ACL established in Generic AM Amendment) is met (997,415 lbs ww), Alternative 3 would establish a trip limit when 70% of the commercial sector ACL is met (1,074,139 lbs ww), and Alternative 4 would trigger a trip limit when 75% of the commercial ACL is met (1,150,836 lbs ww).
+Alternative 2 would establish a trip limit when 65% of the commercial sector ACL (revised ACL established in Generic AM Amendment) is met (997,415 lbs ww), Alternative 3 would establish a trip limit when 70% of the commercial sector ACL is met (1,074,140 lbs ww), and Preferred Alternative 4 would trigger a trip limit when 75% of the commercial ACL is met (1,150,864 lbs ww).
 Under each alternative, there are sub-alternatives for trip limits of 1,000, 2,000, 3,000, or 4,000 lbs ww.

-Assuming the future landings would reflect average monthly landings, data from 2010 through 2014 were analyzed to predict how the commercial trip limits might impact commercial harvest of dolphin.
+Assuming future landings would reflect average monthly landings, data from 2010 through 2014 were analyzed to predict how the commercial trip limits might impact commercial harvest of dolphin.
 Data from 2015 were also analyzed to predict how the commercial trip limits might affect harvest of dolphin if the high landings that were seen in 2015 persisted in the future.
 However, because the season was closed in June, the 2015 scenario uses 2015 landings from January-June and 2010-2014 landings for the remainder of the year.

 Based on data from 2010-2014 fishing years to predict future landings, the landings would be well below both the 2015 commercial sector ACL (1,157,001 lbs ww) and the revised commercial sector ACL that is expected to be effective for the 2016 fishing year (1,534,485 lbs ww).
-Under this scenario, the trip limits proposed by Alternative 2, Alternative 3, and Alternative 4 would not be triggered (Figure 2) and the ACL would not be met.
+Under this scenario, the trip limits proposed by Alternative 2, Alternative 3, and Preferred Alternative 4 would not be triggered (Figure 4.1.2) and the ACL would not be met.